 No. I think the point is that parents need to be on the ball (if you’ll pardon the pun) to ensure that THEY take the lead in their child’s sex education and are filtering the morass of inappropriate material thrown at all of us by the media each day.

-I’m sure at this point there will be much tittering (missus!) and cries of “well let’s see how smug you are lady when they are pre-teens and your ears are bleeding from the demands” And I've a horrible feeling they’ll be right.
+I’m sure at this point there will be much tittering (missus!) and cries of “well let’s see how smug you are lady when they are tweens and your ears are bleeding from their incessant demands” And I have a horrible feeling they’ll be right.

 But is it wrong to want to protect childhood innocence for as long as possible?
 Do you think it’s OK to be naked in front of kids – particularly when they’re not yours?

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.

 This blog is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.co.uk